rossta/rossta.github.com/source/blog/2016-10-23-why-i-am-betting-on-elixir.html.md

 Setting up the project on the development machine and deployment considerations all becomes much simpler when you're concerned only with the requirements of managing a single OS process.

 We're obviously free to use these other tools (Redis, memcached, a separate jobs queue, a web server, etc.) but they no longer need to be the default in Elixir.
+If you're building a web app in [Phoenix](http://www.phoenixframework.org/), you still may need a database, and you'll probably still feel the need to pick a JavaScript framework.
+But you get the idea.

 As I discovered this, I tweeted it out, imagining all the money saved on hosting costs.
 Here's [Sasha's response](https://twitter.com/sasajuric/status/750078059286556673).